 Description: Cadets will learn the history of astronomy and space environment from the earliest days of space into modern astronomy with an in-depth study of the earth, stars, moon, and the solar system.
 The discussion of issues critical to travel in the upper atmosphere, investigations of the importance of entering space and on concepts surrounding spaceflight, space vehicles, launch systems, and space missions are included within this course.
+Must be taken concurrently with LE300 Life Skills and Career Opportunities.
 Credit Earned: Elective